srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   # -- snip --
 ```

-We will use the [SR linux image v23.7.1](https://github.com/nokia/srlinux-container-image) that can be pulled as easily as `docker pull ghcr.io/nokia/srlinux:23.7.1`.
+We will use the [SR Linux image v23.7.1](https://github.com/nokia/srlinux-container-image) that can be pulled as easily as `docker pull ghcr.io/nokia/srlinux:23.7.1`.

 Our emulated clients will be deployed from the [network-multitool](https://github.com/users/hellt/packages/container/package/network-multitool) versatile Linux image.

-Kubernetes container images and container creation are directly managed by Minikube.
+Minikube directly manages Kubernetes container images and container creation.

 ### Nodes